Vivify-Ideas/expo-boilerplate/README.md

 For notifications we use expo notifications.
 Their setup is located in `NetworkInterceptor.js`.
 Since the **_iOS_** doesnt support inapp notifications, we use [React Native In App Notifications](https://github.com/AlexSensei/react-native-in-app-notification).

 All handling of notifications is done in `NotificationHandleService.js`.
 It has two main methods, `showInApp` which will trigger the `In App Notification` to be shown, and `handleOnClick` which handles the logic when you click on notification.

+The whole application is wrapped in `InAppNotificationProvider` which, as props takes styles for `In APp notifications` you can see them all [here](https://github.com/AlexSensei/react-native-in-app-notification).

 ## **Going to production**